Helping Your Child Eat During Cancer Treatment

 When they’re able to have clear liquids without throwing up, slowly start offering foods they normally eat.
 Keep offering small amounts of liquid as often as your child can drink without throwing up.

-If they do not feel nauseous or vomit, slowly work up to a regular diet.
-Ask your child’s doctor about medication to help control their nausea.
+If your child does not feel nauseous or vomit, slowly work up to a regular diet.
+Ask their doctor about medicine to help control their nausea.

 Read Managing Nausea and Vomiting to learn more.